istio/istio.io/content/en/docs/tutorial/canary-release-with-istio/index.md

         caption="Kiali Istio Config tab"
         >}}

-1. Click on the `reviews` virtual service to see its visual representation.
+1. Click on the `reviews` virtual service to see its overview.

     {{< image width="80%"
         link="kiali-reviews-virtual-service.png"